Alternative title: How One Mum’s Lack Of Organisation Almost Injured Her Kid!

 Step 1.
 Open the freezer door and hope nothing else falls out in the process!!

 Step 2.
-Empty all the contents of the freezer onto the kitchen bench.
+Take out all the contents of the freezer

-Discard anything that’s too old, not what sure what it is anymore, affected by freezer burn or probably won’t get used.
-Like 4 or more packets of bread with just the crusts left in it.
+Discard anything that’s too old, your not what sure what it is anymore, affected by freezer burn or probably won’t get used.
+Like the 4 or more packets of bread with just the crusts left in it!